 As a student of Jan Tinbergen, the first economics Nobel Prize winner, Witteveen wrote his PhD on the relationship between wages and employment.
 At 27 he became the youngest professor at the Rotterdam Economic University (now Erasmus University).
 In the roaring 60s, facing student rebellions and social upheaval, he was twice finance minister and for a short while a member of the Dutch Senate for the Liberal party.

 He introduced value-added tax in the Netherlands to harmonise sales taxes in the European common market of six nations.
 He strongly opposed early plans for economic and monetary union.
 He believed this could occur only at the end of a process of integration, never as a stepping stone at the beginning.
 Without rules on fiscal discipline, a common currency, he warned in parliament in 1965, would turn into a blank cheque for payments to deficit countries.
 Later, after the signing of the Maastricht Treaty in 1992, he became a proponent of EMU, initially for a limited group of countries, though later he supported the inclusion of southern European states as well.
-When the euro area crisis erupted in 2010, he rejected the adjustment policies that were imposed by the 'troika' of the International Monetary Fund, European Commission and European Central Bank, and insisted on the need for expansionary policies to support recovery.
+When the euro area crisis erupted in 2010, he rejected the adjustment policies that were imposed by the ‘troika’ of the International Monetary Fund, European Commission and European Central Bank, and insisted on the need of expansionary policies to support recovery.

 Witteveen, a liberal, was a staunch adherent of Keynesianism and government steering of the economy and wage policies.
 To counterbalance economic fluctuations, he introduced the so called ‘wiggle tax’, a tax on income that could temporarily fall or rise according to the economic cycle.
 It came into force in 1972, but was abandoned following the 1973 oil crisis.
 Witteveen has always regretted the quick demise of his fiscal invention.